 Sales engagement, as alluded to, is a great way to keep customers aware of you.
 This helps not only with reducing churn and closing more deals, but with tracking what is actually working in the process.
 By continuously interacting with prospects throughout the sales process, the seller will help form a relationship with them.

 Utilizing a sales engagement platform can help in this process.
 With an SEP, a seller can make these interactions scalable and automated, ensuring they keep this connection going with as many prospects as wanted.
 Through a few easy steps, the seller can position themselves for success in their sales engagement efforts.

 Considering a lead can come and go at any time, there are always leads at different stages of the sales process.
 By recognizing this, and getting ahead on challenges this may bring up, you can help set yourself up for success.
 Segment your customers and create a buyer journey map for each of your buyer personas.

 First, consider what is happening during the phases in a typical journey represented in the graphic below.

 Next, map out your prospects’ pain points and motivations.
-For example, in the Considering phase, let’s say our persona is concerned with your organization’s stability and credibility.
+For example, in the Considering phase, let us say our persona is concerned with your organization’s stability and credibility.
 Then in the Evaluating phase, they are confident you are reputable and now are concerned with how easy it is to use or understand your offerings.
-In Selecting, they need to know that the sales rep is going to get them smoothly through implementation, addressing all their concerns in a timely and satisfying manner.
+In the Selecting phase, they need to know that the sales rep is going to get them through implementation smoothly, addressing all their concerns in a timely and satisfying manner.

-STEP TWO: CREATE CONTENT
+STEP TWO: Create Content

-Because trust in our representative is important in Selecting, we are going to send an email to set up a personal conversation with the prospect.
+Because trust in our representative is important in the Selecting phase, we are going to send an email to set up a personal conversation with the prospect.
 If we have reached the Celebrating phase, we have closed the deal, and we want to make sure our new customer is getting value.
-We may send an email survey or make a phone call, and if all is well, we’ll ask them to provide a review or recommendation.
+We may send an email survey or make a phone call, and if all is well, we will ask them to provide a review or recommendation.

 Subscribe to Funnel Vision